-In May 2022, the MacArthur Foundation and the Urban Institute launched the Just Home Project, a national program aimed at advancing community-driven efforts to break the links between housing instability and incarceration.
-Through the initiative, four selected communities—Charleston County, South Carolina; Minnehaha County, South Dakota; the City and County of San Francisco, California; and Tulsa County, Oklahoma—will receive grant funding from MacArthur and technical assistance and coordination from Urban to create a plan to address this crisis in their community.
-At the completion of their planning process, each community will be eligible to receive an investment from MacArthur from a $15 million pool of impact-investment funding to implement their plan and acquire or develop housing for populations that are not being served by current housing resources.
+In May 2022, the MacArthur Foundation and the Urban Institute launched the Just Home Project, a national program aimed at advancing community-driven efforts to break the links between housing instability and incarceration as an extension of the MacArthur Foundation’s Safety and Justice Challenge.
+Through the initiative, nine selected communities— Allegheny County, Pennsylvania; Buncombe County, North Carolina; Charleston County, South Carolina; Milwaukee County, Wisconsin; Missoula County, Montana; Minnehaha County, South Dakota; Philadelphia, Pennsylvania; the City and County of San Francisco, California; and Tulsa County, Oklahoma—are receiving grant funding from MacArthur and technical assistance and coordination from Urban to create a plan to address this crisis in their community.
+Each community is also eligible to receive impact-investment funding from MacArthur to implement their plan and acquire or develop housing for populations that are not being served by current housing resources.

 Understanding the problem